m-a-r-o-u/ColumnModel/README.md

 # The Atmospheric Column Model

-This research model was intendet to investigate the role of radiation on diffusional growth and from there to the evolution of clouds.
+This research model is intendet to investigate the role of radiation on diffusional growth.
+Futhermore it served to evaluate the evolution of clouds.

 ## Usage

-This may serve as a starting point, to get things running you need to go into the source code.
+The following list of parameters may serve as a starting point, to get things running.
+This work is preliminary and imcomplete, if you intend on building upon this work, you have to dig into the source code.
 Create a input file config.yaml:

 ```